You probably think you have everything you need to create a successful website: your domain, web hosting, logos, design and more.

 There’s a lot of information on what to do, but no one can give you a clear picture of the conversion rate.
 But, we can give you a few ideas:

 Create a conversion funnel for your website.

 Re-visiting the SEO Discussion

 The approaches and strategies detailed above actually all fall in line with SEO, which is the important final piece of the puzzle.
-You’ll want to target localised SEO though, like focussing on the SEO Liverpool customers will be targeted with if that’s where your business is primarily based.
+You’ll want to target localised SEO though.
 You don’t want to limit yourself to just one location though, although you should indeed focus first on your immediate locale.